 Riverside believes in the autonomy of the local church.
-However, Riverside, because of its common beliefs and practice with the Fellowship of Evangelical Baptist Churches in Canada chooses to affiliate itself in fellowship with this denomination.
+However, Riverside, because of its common beliefs and practice with The Fellowship of Evangelical Baptist Churches of Canada chooses to affiliate itself in fellowship with this denomination.

 Article #11 Constitutional and By-laws Amendments

-The Council of Elders shall draft constitutional and/or by-law amendments as deemed necessary and present them to the membership in a duly called meeting for approval.
-Any amendment must have a seventy-five (75%) approval of the Council of Elders and must have a sixty-six percent (66%) majority of membership approved before being implemented.
+The Council of Elders shall draft constitutional amendments as deemed necessary and present them to the membership in a duly called meeting for approval.
+Any amendment must have a seventy-five percent (75%) approval of the Council of Elders and must have a sixty-six percent (66%) majority membership approval before being implemented.

 Article #12 Interpretation

 In the event of any question or matter arising out of any point which is not expressly provided for in the Constitution, the Council of Elders shall have power to use their own discretion.